bronifty/obsidian_202310/dremo/dipankar article.md

 with Lakehouse there's none of that. it's zero-copy on schema change. the logical metadata layer is but an overlay transparently governing the new data without the need to physically relocate it.

+Great paper and I agree with the flow and direction overall.
+There is one place where I think emphasis is overstated in one aspect and then in another way, you're missing a trick.
+I think ELT described as zero-copy transform-in-place is more representative than 'schema-on-read'.

+I downloaded the source paper you cited and i suppose it has some historical importance although I don't really care about it.
+Your documentation of it is academically rigorous.
+I just have a disagreement with the convention.
+Have a good one.